Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 They're campaigning on this as though it were another election coming up.

-And there are two reasons they're doing this, folks.
+There are two reasons they're doing this, folks.

-The 2010 midterms, the Democrats got shellacked, and it was because of Obamacare, Tea Party erupted, spending debt, also, but it was Obamacare that was front and center.
+The 2010 midterms, the Democrats got shellacked, and it was because of Obamacare, Tea Party erupted, spending debt, but it was Obamacare that was front and center.

-We can argue about, okay, this actually started in the 90s with Clinton health care, but Obamacare was right there in the middle.
+We can argue about, okay, this actually started in the 90s with Clinton healthcare, but Obamacare was right there in the middle.

 It was the bullseye.